 The distribution of convenience kits is also regulated by certain states, some of which impose state licensure requirements as a resident or nonresident distributor.
 That is, even if a facility does not handle the physical distribution of the convenience kit, the facility could still be required to obtain a state distributor license if the facility causes the convenience kit to be distributed or furthers the marketing of the convenience kit.
 We cause the convenience kits to be distributed and further the marketing of the same, therefore, we hold a resident device distributor license with the Texas Department of State Health Services.
-We also cause the distribution of convenience kits into several other states, some of which require Biote, as a nonresident facility, to hold a nonresident device distributor license.
+We also cause the distributor license.
 Accordingly, we also hold all applicable and required nonresident distributor licenses.